shashihacks/OSCP-PWK/Security Insider Lab-2/README.md

 __3. What enables this type of attack?
 Identify the respective source code and give the vulnerability a name.__

-__solution:__ Failing to server side validation of received parameters allow the attacker to modify the request and successfully execute.
+__solution:__ Failing to validate the received parameters on server-side allows the attacker to modify the request and execute successfully.
-Although adding client side validation have nos ignificant effect as this can be bypassed too.
+Although adding client-side validation have no significant effect as this can be bypassed too.

-- code responsible for allowing the attack
+- code responsible for allowing the attack:

  ```php
 	if(isset($http['submit']) && $http['submit'] == "Confirm") {